eddiejessup/porc/source/index.md

 timestamp  | the timestamp to associate with the event.

 <aside class="notice">
-The timestamp value should be a integer representing millisecond since the Unix epoch.
+The timestamp value should be an integer representing millisecond since the Unix epoch.
 </aside>